-IONIS-MAPTRx, also known as BIIB080, is an antisense oligonucleotide (ASO) drug designed to selectively reduce production of the tau protein in the brain.
+IONIS-MAPTRx, also known as BIIB080, is an investigational antisense medicine designed to selectively reduce production of the tau protein in the brain.
 Microtubule-associated protein tau (MAPT) or tau, is thought to be a contributor or cause of certain neurodegenerative diseases, known as tauopathies, that are characterized by the deposition of abnormal tau protein in neurons and glia in the brain.
 These disorders include Alzheimer’s disease (AD), Progressive Supranuclear Palsy (PSP), and some forms of frontotemporal degeneration (FTD).

 About Alzheimer’s Disease (AD)

 It is estimated that in the U.S., 10% of people age 65 and older is living with dementia.
 Alzheimer’s disease (AD) is the most common form of dementia, accounting for an estimated 70% of cases.
 AD is a neurodegenerative disorder characterized by cognitive decline and behavioral disturbances that eventually result in a person’s inability to perform daily activities.
 AD relentlessly progresses to death over 5-20 years.
 Unlike amyloid deposits that appear diffusely throughout the brain for up to 20 years before the onset of AD, tau deposits are temporally and spatially closely-related to where brain atrophy occurs and cognitive deficits originate.

 About Frontotemporal Degeneration